alexey-krasnov/ml_classifiers/README.md

   </a>
 </p>

-> Here, I'm comparing the most popular and precise classification algorithms in the different situation.
+> Here, I'm comparing the most popular and precise classification algorithms in  different situation.

 ##  Prerequisites